Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Background and Related Work

 Although DDPMs produce high-quality samples, their stochastic sampling process typically requires hundreds of steps, making them computationally intensive.
 Denoising Diffusion Implicit Models (DDIMs)~\cite{song2020denoising} address this limitation by introducing a deterministic reverse process that generalizes the diffusion framework through non-Markovian forward processes while retaining the original training objective and forward process marginals as in Eq.~\ref{equation1}.
 The reverse process is described as:

 where $c^*$ is an optional condition.
 By setting $\sigma=0$ the reverse process becomes deterministic, which makes it possible to obtain a noisy latent representation $x_T$ representing a noisy encoding of a given image $x_0$.
 This deterministic encoding into noisy latent representations is also known as diffusion inversion and enables manipulation over the generated image.
 However, recent work~\cite{preechakul2021diffusion} has shown that the terminal noisy latent representation $x_T$ produced by DDIM inversion lacks meaningful semantics, thus limiting its usefulness for interpolation, reconstruction, or downstream representation learning.
 Diffusion Autoencoders (DiffAE)~\cite{preechakul2021diffusion} resolve this by disentangling semantics and stochasticity.
-They introduce a latent code pair—$z_{\text{sem}}$ for semantic content, and $x_T$ for stochastic variation—and use it ($c^*=z_{sem}$ ) to condition a diffusion model to reconstruct $x_0$.
+They introduce a latent code pair $z_{\text{sem}}$ for semantic content, $x_T$ for stochastic variation, and use it ($c^*=z_{sem}$ ) to condition a diffusion model to reconstruct $x_0$.
 This approach allows for more meaningful semantic interpolation in $z_{\text{sem}}$ and provides increased control over generated content.
-Manipulation is then performed by identifying semantic directions within the latent space—such as those corresponding to specific attributes or features—and applying controlled perturbations along these directions.
+Manipulation is then performed by identifying semantic directions within the latent space and applying controlled perturbations along these directions.

 For domain-specific applications such as cardiac MRI reconstruction, DMCVR~\cite{he2023dmcvr} enhances diffusion-based methods through a morphology-guided framework.
 Each 2D cine-MRI slice is decomposed into three latent components: a global semantic code, a regional morphology code capturing fine-grained anatomical detail, and a noisy representation obtained via DDIM inversion.
-These components are interpolated—most commonly using linear or spherical interpolation—and subsequently decoded into intermediate 2D slices that are stacked to form the final 3D volume.
+These components are interpolated (most commonly using linear or spherical interpolation) and subsequently decoded into intermediate 2D slices that are stacked to form the final 3D volume.
 Thereby, spherical interpolation operates by following geodesic paths on a hypersphere between latent codes, preserving their norms to promote smooth transitions.
 However, such static schemes remain agnostic to the data distribution and do not preserve anatomical plausibility when interpolating highly non-linear latent representations.